natasha-ironhack/cedar-pine-client/README.md

 --when deleting items in cart and nothing left, show "you have no items in your cart..."
 --for the edit page: make it so it's okay to only edit one part and it changes just that part
+--hide checkout button until after products are added to cart

 FRONT-END CLIENT ROUTES:
 -> / Homepage DONE!!!